vittoriofortino84/GARBO/README.md

 ## Examples

-To run GARBO in parallel on a computer desktop
+To run GARBO-islands in parallel on a computer desktop

 ```sh
 export NGEN=100 # Indicate the number of GA-iterationsexport